intuition-dev/intuDocs/managers/slides.md

 ### Front-End First
 #### ==**Advantages**==
 #### Ability to focus on state of the art UI
-- A solid and aesthetically pleasing design generates trust, increases conversion rates and reduces _customer anxiety_
+- A solid and aesthetically pleasing design generates trust, increases conversion rates and reduces _customer anxiety_.

  ![80% center](images/design-hierarchy.png)